tehnools/car-park-booker/README.md

 - Turborepo: Same reason as frontend.
 - ts-node: I like using ts-node for small projects to avoid the build step.
 Proper project i'll use tsc to compile or a bundler like esbuild or rollup.
 - sqlite3: Lightweight database that requires no setup.
 Perfect for this small project.

+## Setting up simple schema

+- Created 2 tables bookings and temp_bookings.
+- bookings table is the main table that stores the booking date and user name.
+- temp_bookings table just an idea i had to store the booking request temporarily. might no necessarily need it.
+- bookings table has a unique constraint on the booking_date to prevent double booking.
+Simple way to do it.